-Teacher: Let us move to the next question.
-Here we have dines block.
-We will observe the block and then write the number and number name.
+Teacher: Let us move to the Exercise B. Here we have dienes blocks.
+We will observe the blocks and then write the number and number name.
 In the first part, how many thousands blocks are there?
 Show with your fingers?